jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 I've released a video each month where I talk specifically about YouTubing and how things are going with trying to get "Science Mom" to be something that generates income.
 Check out the "[Behind the Scenes](https://www.youtube.com/playlist?list=PLQhmXCBXSI0zwY8zdCi-Xp6MWlTaB37Aa)" playlist to see those.

 It's a LOT of work and a long road to earn a living as a YouTuber.
 I don't recommend it as a vocation unless it's something that you're passionate about.
 My total earnings from YouTube during my first six months of making videos was 1 dollar and 1 cent.

 During that six months, I put more than 360 hours of work into my channel.
 I pulled all nighters editing videos and drawing cartoons because there simply wasn't enough time to do things during the day.
-Our family ate Panda Express for Thanksgiving Dinner because my husband and I were too busy getting the website ready and filming SMG1 (Science Mom's Guide to Water, Part 1) ... you get the idea.
+Our family ate Panda Express for Thanksgiving Dinner because my husband and I were too busy getting the website ready and filming SMG1 (Science Mom's Guide to Water, Part 1) to cook the traditional turkey dinner... you get the idea.
 So if I'd started the channel because I wanted to make money rather than because I wanted to share science with the world...
 I would have been very disappointed!

 #### WHERE DO YOU GET YOUR IDEAS FOR SCIENCE PROJECTS?